 Now are models will demonstrate the various forms and variants of proper showering techniques while at the Kalalau camp sites.

-The first one is know as the noob-tube and requires the use the pipe to divert the water from the falls into a steady stream which can be oriented in direction and used to rinse you body of soaps and suds with great precision and accuracy.
+The first one is known as the noob-tube and requires the use the pipe to divert the water from the falls into a steady stream which can be oriented in any direction.
+This method is used to rinse you body of soaps and suds with great precision and accuracy.

 The second most popular showering technique was originally developed by hippies 1000 years ago.
 These bohemians did not want to expose their bodies to the harmful effects of water which had been passed through a non-vegan, non-glutten-free, GMO filled PVC pipes.
 Basically they just put their entire body under the rushing water.
 This style does provide extensive rinsing with high efficiency.

-After exploring the campsite and all the luxuries it had to offer, we decided to embark on our first expedition out of the camp to explore the coast we had hiked so far to reach.
+After exploring the campsite and all the luxuries it had to offer, we decided to embark on our first expedition out of the camp to explore the coast we had traveled so far to see.

 As we continued down the coast we passed a plethora of sea caves and interesting rock formations.